Tyrrrz/Contextual/Readme.md

 async Task DoSomething()
 {
-    // Retrieve cancellation implicitly
+    // Resolve cancellation implicitly
     // (if it hasn't been provided, we get a default value with an empty token) var cancellation = Context.Use<CancellationContext>();

-    // Abort the request if the cancellation was requested upstream using var request = new HttpRequestMessage(HttpMethod.Post, "...");
+    // Pass the cancellation token to HttpClient using var request = new HttpRequestMessage(HttpMethod.Post, "...");
     using var response = await _httpClient.SendAsync(request, cancellation.Token);